 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore to ensure your course is as relevant and up-to-date as possible your core module structure may be subject to change.

-£17,900You have the opportunity to take part in seminars delivered by DG Interpretation (DG SCIC) and DG Translation at the European Commission during our optional annual trip to Brussels.
+£18,800You have the opportunity to take part in seminars delivered by DG Interpretation (DG SCIC) and DG Translation at the European Commission during our optional annual trip to Brussels.
 The additional cost for this is £250, depending on your mode of travel.
+EU students commencing their course in the 2021-22 academic year will be liable for the International fee.

 Fees will increase for each academic year of study.